It is the only species of tortoise native to Florida.

 - Protected by Florida laws, it is illegal to keep a gopher tortoise as a pet.

 - They are diurnal, with most of their activity occurring in the daytime.

 The gopher tortoise generally weighs between eight and 15 pounds.
-The average weight is about equal to one-half to a whole bowling ball’s weight.
+The average weight equals one-half of a whole bowling ball’s weight.
 Nine to 11 inches is the average length of this animal but some reach 15 inches.
 Females are often larger than males.
-In 2018, the record for largest specimen was noted at the Clinic for the Rehabilitation of Wildlife (CROW) in Florida.
+In 2018, the record for the largest specimen was noted at the Clinic for the Rehabilitation of Wildlife (CROW) in Florida.
 It was a male with a carapace length of 17.3 inches.
 He was also the heaviest of his kind recorded, weighing in at 33 pounds.
 His impressive weight is about half as heavy as a Dalmatian.